shl2019/Music-Synthesizer/README.md

 <br/>

 ---
-### Advanced Feature 1: Frequency changing by Knob 1
+### Advanced Feature 1: Frequency Changing with Knob and Joystick

 In this stage, we implement a frequency shifting method to increase or decrease octaves.
 We change select 5 different scales, to have a different octave.